 - Show Active Image In All Windows

-- This will synchronise the currently viewed image in all windows.
-Without it, different windows can open seperate views for an image via .
+This will synchronise the currently viewed image in all windows.
+Without it, different windows can open separate views for an image via.